If Your Spring Allergies Are Crazy, You Might Have A Gut Problem. Here's How To Tell (And How To Fix It!)

 4. Get the right exercise.

-While working out might not be high on your list when you’re stuffy and congested, research shows moderate exercise can help asthma.
+While working out might not be high on your list when you’re stuffy and congested, research3 shows moderate exercise can help asthma.
 If you exercise outdoors, do it early in the morning or in the evening when pollen counts are the lowest.
 And remember, outdoor pollen counts are always going to be less after a fresh rain.
 That’s a great time to go for a run.
 Brenda found high-intensity interval training (HIIT) did the trick in just 20 minutes, three times a week, and as an added "bonus," she toned up in time for beach season.

 5. Take the right nutrients.

 A number of nutrients can help minimize or eliminate seasonal allergies and their miserable symptoms.
 For Brenda, those included fish oil to help reduce the inflammation associated with asthma.
 Research also shows curcumin, the active ingredient in turmeric, provides anti-inflammatory and antioxidant support to alleviate allergy symptoms.
-And studies endorse vitamin D to support various immune-related conditions including allergy-related sinus infections.
+And studies4 endorse vitamin D to support various immune-related conditions including allergy-related sinus infections.
 Consider, too, an immune-supporting, natural "antihistamine" formula that contains a synergistic blend of vitamin C, quercetin, bromelain, and zinc.

 6. Be mindful of seasonal allergies and cross-reactive foods.